corbado/example-passkeys-nextjs/README.md

 ## File structure

 - `src/app` contains `page.tsx`, the file where the web component is embedded
-- `delcaration.d.ts` contains some type declarations
+- `delcaration.d.ts` contains type declarations you need to add as well to make the web component work in TypeScript

 ## Setup